asnar00/zeta/readme.md

 I'm building `zeta` using an experimental methodology I'm (only slightly whimsically) calling `fef` (`f`resh `e`very `f`friday).

 `fef` restricts all code to a single file (`zeta.py`) which gets rewritten, from scratch, every Friday.
+I find that I like the feeling of smallness and freshness this gives me.

 The goal is to continually improve my coding speed and confidence (using whatever tools are to hand), while ensuring that the code remains easy for humans (me!) and LLMs to understand.

 ( *copy-pasting from older files is allowed, but minimised*. )